Clarence Jordan

 For more info on St. Clarence, click here.

-e was getting a red-carpet tour of another minister's church.
+There's a story about Jordan, when he was getting a red-carpet tour of another minister's church.
 With pride the minister pointed to the rich, imported pews and luxurious decoration.
 As they stepped outside, darkness was falling, and a spotlight shone on a huge cross atop the steeple.
 "That cross alone cost us ten thousand dollars," the minister said with a satisfied smile.
 "You got cheated," said Jordan.
 "Times were when Christians could get them for free."

 0 Comments: